26 Years Ago: Keith Whitley Dies

 The singer-songwriter was found dead in his home by his brother-in-law, Lane Palmer.
-Palmer had been with Whitley in the morning, when the two men had coffee and made plans for a day of golf and lunch.
-When Palmer returned later that morning, he found Whitley deceased in his bed.
-His blood alcohol level was .47, and the cause of death was determined to be alcohol poisoning.
+Palmer had been with Whitley earlier that morning, when the two men had coffee and made plans for a day of golf and lunch.
+When Palmer returned later that morning, however, he found Whitley deceased in his bed.
+His blood alcohol level was .47, and his cause of death was determined to be alcohol poisoning.

 Whitley was survived by his wife, Lorrie Morgan, and son Jessie, as well as a step-daughter, Morgan.
 The couple had been married less than three years when Whitley passed away, but his wife was acutely aware of his battle with alcohol.

-The songstress was in Alaska on a promotional tour at the time of his death, which she admits still pains her.
+Morgan was in Alaska on a promotional tour at the time of Whitley’s death, which she admits still pains her.